How Data is Transforming the Music Industry

 Data is also being used to try to address a travesty that has plagued the music industry since its inception: the treatment of the artists.
 TIDAL, a streaming company created by major artists such as Jay Z, Beyonce, Madonna, and others, are trying to give artists their fair due.
 Their website states, “TIDAL pays the highest ratio of royalties vs. revenues to music creators of any streaming service, and equal rates are paid to artists regardless of whether they’re signed to a major label, an indie label, or not signed to a label at all.”
 This equity equality does more than just right a wrong—it helps with branding, marketing, and bringing in new talent.

 Tencent Music, a Chinese company, is trying to monetize music in China, which has over 1.3 billion sets of ears, and where a whopping 99% of the music was pirated as recently as 2011.
 Tencent is using data to find the best reasons for consumers to pay for their service.
 In Tencent’s case, it is the listener’s ability to use music in shareable videos.
 "To capitalize on this new wave of consumption, artists cannot solely rely on digital music downloads alone anymore -- so getting their work onto a leading short video platform has become one of the biggest music promotional opportunities of this generation," Rebecca Yang, co-founder of entertainment production company IPCN, recently wrote in Music Business Worldwide.
 If companies can crack how to monetize Chinese listeners, it will lead to a tremendous windfall in a giant and largely untapped market.
 Soon, China may be as important to the music industry as it is to the film industry.

 This is a good example of smaller, tech-savvy companies using custom tools to harvest and extrapolate data in order to give them an advantage in finding the next big thing.
-To learn more about how Lineate connects the music industry to the data they need, drop us a line on our contact us page!
+To learn more about how Lineate connects the music industry to the data they need, drop us a line!